 - To authorize specific Google Ads accounts to use your trademark, you will need the CID numbers for each individual account you want to authorize.

 - Once Google has concluded their investigation, the Google Advertising Legal Support team will send a confirmation to the email address listed in the complaint.
 This email will let you know what action has been taken on the ads in question.

 - Google’s investigation may result in restrictions to the use of a trademark within ad text (ads using restricted trademarks in their ad text may not be allowed to run).

-- Ad campaigns may use a trademark in ad text if the ad is in compliance with Google’s policy on resellers and informational sites.
+- An ad campaign may use a trademark in ad text, providing the ad is in compliance with Google’s policy on resellers and informational sites.

 - Advertisers can use a trademarked term within ad text if they are authorized.

 - An ad can use a trademarked term in its text if either of these conditions is true:

 - The ad text uses the term descriptively in its ordinary meaning rather than in reference to the trademark.